mlibrary/digital-collections-a-to-z-list/README.md

 ### Building and watching files

-`npm-run-all` is a CLI tool to run multiple npm-scripts in parallel or sequential.
-This is used in the dev scripts to watch Sass files and hot reload 11ty files in parallel.
+`eleventy-sass` is used as a dev dependency to watch and compile the `.scss` files and output to the `/public/css` directory.

 ---